klassijs/klassi-js/README.md

 //this filters an item from a list of items and clicks on it await helpers.filterItemAndClick();

-//this uploads a file from local system or project folder.
-Helpful to automate uploading a file when there are system dialogues exist. await helpers.fileUpload();
 ```

 ## Test Execution Reports